JMartJonesy/kickstart.nixvim/README.md

 # Installation

-This installation process assumes you understand the basics of importing and adding dependencies to your .nix configuration files.
+If not using standalone setup this installation process assumes you understand the basics of importing and adding dependencies to your .nix configuration files.

 ## Install External Dependencies

 - Basic utils: `git`
 - Clipboard tool (xclip/xsel/win32yank or other depending on platform)
 - A [Nerd Font](https://www.nerdfonts.com/): optional, provides various icons
-  - if you have it set `have_nerd_font` in `nixvim.nix` to true
+  - if you have it set `enable_nerd_fonts` in `nixvim.nix` to true
 - Language Dependencies:
   - If you want to write Typescript, you will need `npm`
   - If you want to write Golang, you will need `go`